 It has been an interesting autumn and winter...
-At our next Sky roadshow in May we will be looking at how the strategy to transition to conservation agriculture has faired given the unprecedented rainfall since September 19.
+We had intended our next Sky roadshow to be in May but given the restrictions imposed as a result of Corvid-19 we have postponed all Sky events until the autumn.
+Amongst other things, we will be looking at how the strategy to transition to conservation agriculture has faired given the unprecedented rainfall from September through to March.

 For our 5th Sky Roadshow we were fortunate to have Christophe de Carville, Sky's Chef de Product for the EasyDrill range, with us again.
 Christophe discussed soil health and the strategic use of cover and companion cropping as well as a talk on the importance of keeping the soil covered and carbon sequestration.

 Ian Gould from Oakbank Game & Conservation also joined us to compare the merits of different cover crop species and their suitability for growing in UK soils and also how they meet the requirements of EFA and Environmental Stewardship schemes.

 Joe Redman, Sky Drill Specialist, also gave a brief presentation on how he tailored our cultivation strategy as soil conditions transitioned to a full, no-till system.
 Joe had an open and honest discussion on his experiences over the past three years on College Farm.

 If you are interested in hearing about upcoming Sky events sign up here.

 Alternatively if you have any questions please email firstname.lastname@example.org